Welcome to the Pensioners section of the website.

-Pensions are usually paid monthly, directly into your bank account, and are taxable.
+Pensions are paid on the penultimate working day of the month, directly into your bank account, and are taxable.
 You will get a P60 after the end of each tax year, showing you the amount of pension paid and tax deducted during the year.
 You will receive a payslip in March, April and May to reflect the changes before, during and after the annual pension increase.

 Although JSS are primarily responsible for the administration of your pension, the UK SBS Ltd are responsible for making the actual pension payments in to your account.
-If you have a query relating to the actual payment please telephone the Payroll Contact Centre on 01793 867002.
+If you have a query relating to the actual payment please telephone the Contact Centre on 01793 867000.

 It is also important that you notify us of any changes to your death benefit nomination.